How To Dehydrate Watermelon

 Can I dehydrate watermelon in my oven?

 Yes, you can.
-Set your oven at the lowest possible setting.
+Set your oven to the lowest possible setting.
 Leave the door open slightly with a piece of foil wadded up into a ball.
 You need air to circulate around the food you are drying.
 You will need to watch the food closely because it is a little more tricky for the dehydrating time.
-Place your food on a nonstick tray.
+Place your food on a nonstick tray or cookie sheet with parchment paper for easy cleanup after the dryer/dehydrating process.

 What are the health benefits of watermelon?